Tabloid journalism

-Tabloid journalism is a popular style of largely sensationalist journalism (usually dramatized and sometimes unverifiable or even blatantly false), which takes its name from the tabloid newspaper format: a small-sized newspaper also known as half broadsheet.
+Tabloid journalism is a popular style of largely sensationalist journalism, which takes its name from the tabloid newspaper format: a small-sized newspaper also known as a half broadsheet.
 The size became associated with sensationalism, and tabloid journalism replaced the earlier label of yellow journalism and scandal sheets.
-Not all newspapers associated with tabloid journalism are tabloid size, and not all tabloid-size newspapers engage in tabloid journalism; in particular, since around the year 2000 many broadsheet newspapers converted to the more compact tabloid format.
+Not all newspapers associated with tabloid journalism are tabloid size, and not all tabloid-size newspapers engage in tabloid journalism; since around the year 2000, many broadsheet newspapers converted to the more compact tabloid format.

-In some cases, celebrities have successfully sued for libel, demonstrating that tabloid stories have defamed them.

-Publications engaging in tabloid journalism are known as rag newspapers or simply rags.

-Tabloid journalism has changed over the last decade to more online platforms that seek to target and engage youth consumers with celebrity news and entertainment.
+In some cases, celebrities have successfully sued tabloids for libel, demonstrating that the tabloid's stories have defamed them.
+Publications engaging in tabloid journalism are also known as rag newspapers or simply rags.
+In the 21st century, tabloid journalism has shifted to online platforms targeting youth consumers with celebrity news and entertainment.